-Built in 1967, by Jacksonville Shipyards of Jacksonville, Florida (hull #647) as the Esso Empire State for Esso Shipping of Wilmington, Delaware.
+Built in 1967, by Jacksonville Shipyards of Jacksonville, Florida (hull #647) as the Esso Empire State for the Esso Shipping Company of Wilmington, Delaware.

-In 1972 Esso Shipping became Exxon Shipping of Wilmington, Delaware she was renamed as the Exxon Empire State.
+In 1972, the Esso Shipping Company became the Exxon Shipping Company of Wilmington, Delaware.
+Where the tug initially retained her name.
+However in 1973, the tug was renamed as the Exxon Empire State.

-In 1988, when Exxon merged with Mobil to form SeaRiver Maritime of Houston, Texas the tug was renamed as the S/R Empire State.
+In 1993, the Exxon Shipping Company merged with the Mobil Oil Corporation of New York, New York.
+To form SeaRiver Maritime of Houston, Texas.
+Where the tug was renamed as the S/R Empire State.

-When SeaRiver liquidated their equipment she was acquired by Conoco Phillips of Houston, Texas for service at their Bayway facility in Bayway, New Jersey where she was renamed as the Empire State.
+In 1998, she was acquired by the Conoco Phillips Company of Houston, Texas.
+For service at their Bayway facility in Linden, New Jersey.
+Where she was renamed as the Empire State.
 She worked performing spot assist and escort work.

-In 2006, the tug was then acquired by McAllister Towing and Transportation of New York, New York where she was renamed the McAllister Responder.
+In 2006, the tug was acquired by McAllister Towing and Transportation of New York, New York.
+Where she was renamed the McAllister Responder.

-She is powered by two Caterpillar 12-D398 Turbo diesel engines with Lufkin reduction gears at a ratio of 7.14:1 for a rated 1,800 horsepower.
+Powered by two Caterpillar 12-D398 turbo diesel engines, with Lufkin reduction gears at a ratio of 7.14:1.
+For a rated 1,800 horsepower.
 She is a twin screw tug with kort nozzles and flanking rudders.

 Her capacities are 26,670 gallons of fuel oil, 628 gallons of lube oil, and 3,480 gallons of water.